-Staff at VCU Medical Center in Richmond receive 4,000 doses of the Pfizer COVID-19 vaccine.
+Staff at VCU Medical Center in Richmond receive 4,000 doses of the Pfizer COVID-19 vaccine last year.
 (VCU)

 Third and fourth-year medical students at Virginia Commonwealth University came back from winter break expecting to resume clinical rounds, a key part of their curriculum that allows students to take a hands-on role in patient care.

 Instead, at a Jan.
 1 meeting, faculty from the medical school’s Office of Student Affairs — along with Dr. Arthur Kellermann, the CEO of VCU Health System — made a surprising announcement.